seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **TROILUS**
 Shall sweet lord, be bound to you so much,
 After we part from Agamemnon's tent,
-To bring me thither?…
+To bring me thither?...

 **ULYSSES**
-… You shall command me, sir.
+...
+You shall command me, sir.
 As gentle tell me, of what honour was
 This Cressida in Troy?
 Had she no lover there
 That wails her absence?